 CPT Procedure.
-Submit the following documentation to IAU DSO before the student wishes to begin employment.
-If this internship is tied to a specific course, the student must register for the course before s/he applies for CPT and must apply for curricular practical training before or during the normal registration period.
+The student must submit the following documentation to an IAU DSO if the student wishes to begin employment.
+The student must register for the internship course before he or she applies for CPT before or during the normal registration period.

-An IAU DSO must authorize for CPT.
+An IAU DSO must authorize CPT.
 Once a student receives CPT authorization, the student can only work for the specific employer and for the specific dates authorized (unlike with OPT or severe economic hardship off-campus employment, where a student can work anywhere in the US).
-Student's CPT authorization will also specify whether the student is approved for part-time (20 hours per week or less) or full-time (more than 20 hours per week) CPT employment.
+Student's CPT authorization will also specify whether the student is approved for part-time (20 hours per week or less) or full-time (more than 20 hours per week) employment.

 CPT can only be added up until week 4.
 Offers of employment submitted after week 4 must be postponed until the next session.
-To engage in CPT, students must enroll in a 0.5 unit internship class.
+To engage in CPT, students must enroll in a 1.0 unit internship class.
 This class will count towards required elective requirements.
 Students will complete short assignments reflecting on their experiences throughout their training:

-Undergraduate: BUS 440 Internship

-• Graduate: BUS 640 Internship
+- Undergraduate: BUS 440 Internship - Graduate: BUS 640 Internship